bricksdont/multimodalhugs-examples/README.md

 ### Single experiment

-The one change you definitely need to make is edit the variable `base` at the top of a run script such as `scripts/running/run_basic.sh`.

-It is also a good idea
-to use `dry_run="true"` the first time you are running code, which creates all files, executes all the code but uses only a fraction of the training data, trains for very few steps only, etc - as a general sanity check.
+It is a good idea to use `dry_run="true"` the first time you are running code, which creates all files, executes all the code but uses only a fraction of the training data, trains for very few steps only, etc - as a general sanity check.
 If you want to launch a real run after a dry run you will need to manually delete folders that the dry run created (e.g. a sub-folder of `models`), otherwise the steps